SahilGuptaa28/Oibsip_Task2/README.md

 # Oibsip_Task2
-This is the Task 2 for the Internship Whhich is a Number Guessing game using Java.
+This is the Task 2 for the Internship Which is a Number Guessing game using Java.